Earl of Breadalbane and Holland: History of the title

-The John Campbell, 2nd Marquess of Breadalbane was a Liberal politician and served twice as Lord Chamberlain of the Household.
-He was childless and the United Kingdom peerage titles of Barony of Breadalbane, Earldom of Ormelie and the Marquessate became extinct on his death in 1862.
+John Campbell, 2nd Marquess of Breadalbane was a Liberal politician and served twice as Lord Chamberlain of the Household.
+He was childless and the United Kingdom peerages of Baron Breadalbane, Earl of Ormelie and Marquess of Breadalbane became extinct on his death in 1862.
 He was succeeded in the Scottish titles by his kinsman, John Campbell, who became the sixth Earl.

 The sixth Earl was the grandson of James Campbell, great-great-grandson of William Campbell of Glenfalloch (died 1648) who was in turn the brother of the aforementioned Colin Campbell of Mochaster.

 On his death the titles passed to his son, Gavin, the seventh Earl.
 He was a Liberal politician and notably served as Treasurer of the Household and Lord Steward of the Household.
 In 1873 he was created Baron Breadalbane, of Kenmure in the County of Perth, in the Peerage of the United Kingdom, which entitled him to an automatic seat in the House of Lords.
 In 1885 he was made Earl of Ormelie, in the County of Caithness, and Marquess of Breadalbane in the Peerage of the United Kingdom, thus recreating the UK peerage titles held by the third Earl.
 Gavin Campbell was however childless and these titles consequently again became extinct on his death in 1922.
 He was succeeded in the Scottish titles by his nephew, Iain Campbell, the eighth Earl.

 Iain was the son of Captain the Honourable Ivan Campbell, second son of the sixth Earl.
 Iain, the eighth Earl, died at an early age in 1923, only a year after succeeding his uncle.

 Iain was succeeded by his kinsman, Charles Campbell, the ninth Earl.
 Charles was the son of Major-General Charles William Campbell of Borland, grandson of John Campbell of Borland, younger brother of the aforementioned James Campbell, grandfather of the sixth Earl.
 Charles Campbell, 9th Earl of Breadalbane and Holland sat in the House of Lords as a Scottish Representative Peer between 1924 and his death in 1959.
 He was succeeded by his only son, John, the tenth Earl.